Foreign relations of India: West

-India and Lebanon enjoy cordial and friendly relations based on many complementarities such as political system based on parliamentary democracy, non-alignment, human rights, commitment to a just world order, regional and global peace, liberal market economy and a vibrant entrepreneurial spirit.
+India and Lebanon enjoy cordial and friendly relations based on many complementarities such as a political system based on parliamentary democracy, non-alignment, human rights, commitment to a just world order, regional and global peace, a liberal market economy and a vibrant entrepreneurial spirit.
 India has a peacekeeping force as part of the United Nations Interim Force in Lebanon (UNIFIL).
 One infantry battalion is deployed in Lebanon and about 900 personnel are stationed in the Eastern part of Southern Lebanon.
 The force also provided non-patrol aid to citizens.

-India and Lebanon have very good relations since the 1950s.
+India and Lebanon have had very good relations since the 1950s.